etcadinfinitum/autotuner/docs/index.md

 # Autotuning Signals in Matlab

-A project by [Lizzy Presland](https://linkedin.com/in/etcadinfinitum), [Bo Simmons](https://www.linkedin.com/in/bowman-simmons/), and Jay Fullerton.
+A project by [Lizzy Presland](https://linkedin.com/in/etcadinfinitum), [Bo Simmons](https://www.linkedin.com/in/bowman-simmons/), and Jayden Fullerton.

 ## Background